Discover Toyota’s Global Success Story:

 But in 1963 this was a seemingly daunting task.

-The United States was the world’s leading steel and automobile producer – producing 97.56 million tons of steel in order that American craftsmen could build 7.7M cars.
-Japan–the world’s fourth largest steel producer at the time, produced just 27.82 million tons of steel that helped Toyota employees craft a paltry 300,000 cars.
+The United States was the world’s leading steel and automobile producer – producing 97.56 million tons of steel so that American artisans could build 7.7M cars.

 Things are a bit different today for the former American craftsmen long since replaced by robots and the now even craftier, American executive.

 Toyota‘s employees now turn out 10 million cars, and Toyota‘s profitability exceeds the profits of Ford, GM, and Chrysler combined.

 And those learned Toyota employees?
 Well, their crazy continuing improvements now produce nearly $1,800 in profit for every car they build.

 But for Kawai, things aren’t all that different than they used to be.

 Except when it comes right down to which executive team.

 He and his colleagues’ at Toyota, or his American competitor’s sleeps better at night.

 While his American competitor’s dreams finally came true when executives learned they could replace humans with Japan‘s robots, Kawai’s learning nightmares were ongoing.